jewel109/case-study/readme.md

-# case study id 2
+# case study id 4

-Background: A payroll system calculates salaries for different employee types.
-A general Employee class calculates salary based on hours worked, while ContractEmployee (a derived class) might have a different payment calculation, like a fixed contract rate.
-The payroll system processes all employee types and expects consistent results.
+Background: A media player handles different media types like audio and video files.
+It has a MediaFile base class with common methods (play, pause, stop), while AudioFile and VideoFile subclasses may have additional needs (e.g., subtitles for video).
+The player should be able to manage any file type seamlessly without extra conditions.

-Question: How would you design the Employee and ContractEmployee classes to ensure the payroll system handles both without needing special conditions?
+Question: How would you structure the MediaFile, AudioFile, and VideoFile classes so the player works consistently with all file types?

 **solution in `index.ts` file**